-The history of the Plano campus of Watermark Community Church actually began in 1998 in Dallas, when a group of friends began to meet and consider what it would look like if they prayerfully pursued a life of faithfulness to Scriptures as they devoted their lives to Christ together in Dallas.
+The history of Watermark Plano actually began in 1998 in Dallas, when a group of friends began to meet and consider what it would look like if they prayerfully pursued a life of faithfulness to Scriptures as they devoted their lives to Christ together in Dallas.
 As they prayed and studied God’s Word, it became increasingly clear that the best way to accomplish God’s purposes for them was through the formation of a new local gathering of God’s people.

 After months of prayer, planning, and agreement on purpose and values, the core group grew from eight families to dozens more.
 On October 30, 1999, 150 prayerful, passionate people covenanted together to serve Christ and His purposes in Dallas as Watermark Community Church.
-They spent their first evening together discussing, praying over, and agreeing that the beliefs, purposes, and values in the following pages would guide them to be faithful servants of Christ’s purposes in their city.
+They spent their first evening together discussing and praying over the beliefs, purposes, and biblical core values that would guide them to be faithful servants of Christ’s purposes in their city.

-The major events leading up to the founding of the Plano campus of Watermark Community Church are as follows:
+The major events leading up to the founding of the Watermark Plano are as follows: